BalashovAD/SingleEditStringEquality/README.md

 ### SSEn
 SSE (Streaming SIMD Extensions)

-The Streaming SIMD Extensions (SSE) instruction set introduces 8 dedicated 128-bit registers (XMM0 to XMM7) to the processor's architecture.
+The SSE instruction set introduces 8 dedicated 128-bit registers (XMM0 to XMM7) to the processor's architecture.
 These registers support concurrent computation on multiple data points, significantly accelerating certain types of operations.

-Each 128-bit register can handle multiple data types.
+Each 128-bit register supports multiple data types.
 Specifically, it can process up to 4 single-precision (32-bit) floating-point numbers,
 2 double-precision (64-bit) numbers,
 or integer data of varying sizes, ranging from 8 to 128 bits.

-For example, an operation like vector addition could be performed on four 32-bit floating-point numbers simultaneously using a single SSE instruction, vastly increasing the throughput for such operations.
+For example, an operation, such as vector addition, can process on four 32-bit floating-point numbers simultaneously using a single SSE instruction, vastly increasing the throughput for such operations.